 This form of CBT is specifically adapted to treat eating disorders.
 It may be offered for anorexia, bulimia or binge eating disorder.

 - For anorexia, you should be offered up to 40 sessions.
 You should have twice weekly sessions in the first two or three weeks.

 - For bulimia, you should be offered at least 20 sessions.
 You may be offered twice weekly sessions at first.

 - For binge eating disorder, you should be offered group CBT sessions at first.
 If you'd prefer individual therapy or find the sessions unhelpful, tell your therapist or doctor.

 Cognitive behavioural therapy really helped me to change the distorted thoughts flying around my head and move on from my eating disorder.

-(See our pages on talking treatments for more information about these kinds of therapies.)
+See our pages on talking treatments for more information.

 Accessing talking treatments